nomagnolia/rompi/readme.md

 * A backend which allows flexibility when assigning currency amounts to different sources, presents an admin user with a best guess of what a particular entry means, and allows corrections
 * The DB should hold donor information (both private individuals and companies) and keep a paper trail of edits
 * Eventually, a Wikipedia-style interface that allows signed-in users to contribute (with a full audit trail of course)

+## Similar Projects
+* [Members' Interests](https://www.membersinterests.org.uk/commons/entries/new) - a decent scrape, but doesn't do anything with the data.
+The only advantage over the original register is that it shows new entries since last time, and allows the data to be downloaded.
+* [They Work For You](theyworkforyou.com) includes a scrape for each MP among all its other data, but doesn't do anything with it beyond displaying it.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.